What is the Healthy Lung Programme about?

 Liverpool Clinical Commissioning Group is working with communities across Liverpool so that local residents have the opportunity to improve their lung health and so that we are able to help diagnose lung conditions early.

-People aged 58-75 years old who have a history of smoking, or are in this age group and have COPD will be invited to attend a lung health clinic at their GP surgery or a local health centre.
-After this appointment, if needed, patients will be offered a Chest CT Scan at a local hospital.
+People aged 55-75 years old who have a history of smoking, or are in this age group and have COPD will be invited to attend a lung health clinic at their GP surgery or a local health centre.

 Why is it important to look after your lungs?

 For more information please see our guide to looking after your lungs.

-To find out more about how the Healthy Lung Programme is already supporting local people, click on this short film:
+To find out more about how the Healthy Lung Programme is already supporting local people, click on one of these short films:

 You can also download the independent evaluation reports into the impact of the Healthy Lung events here: